-Our USWBSI-funded research has provided an excellent training opportunity for many scientists over the past years.
-The current research project is part of the Ph.D. thesis of my graduate student Rae Page.
-Other participants in this research included post-doctoral research associates Ahmad Sallam and Oadi Matny, Researcher 2 scientists Tamas Szinyei, and graduate students Mitchell Ritzinger and Eva Henningsen.
-There were also several undergraduate students who assisted on this project in various capacities, the recent ones included Michelle Jugovich, Molly Bergum, Michael Miller, Elena Angelo, and Anthony Shea.
+Our USWBSI-funded research has provided an excellent training opportunity for many scientists over the past few years.
+The current research project was part of the Ph.D. thesis of my graduate student Rae Page who submitted her dissertation entitled "Genetics of Fusarium head blight resistance in barley and of rust resistance in the wild wheat relative Aegilops longissima" in May 2023.
+Other participants in this research included post-doctoral research associates Ahmad Sallam, Eric Nazareno, Rebecca Spanner, and Oadi Matny; Researcher 2 scientist Tamas Szinyei; Researcher 3 scientist James Nesbit; M.S. students Mitchell Ritzinger and Eva Henningsen; and Ph.D. student Yoonjung Lee.
+There were also many undergraduate students who assisted on this project in various capacities, the recent ones included Michelle Jugovich, Molly Bergum, Michael Miller, Elena Angelo, Anthony Shea, Emma Leff, Annie Russell-Pribnow, and Arno Swart.
 All of these individuals were trained in the methodology for working with FHB, including production and storage of inoculum; inoculation techniques; disease severity scoring; and DON analyses.
 Moreover, several members of my senior research team gained valuable experience in SNP genotyping, molecular map construction and QTL analysis.